Skip to content

 How are students vetted and nominated?

 Partner institutions typically vet and nominate students for the Partner Pathways program.
 This approach may not work for all institutions.
-Therefore, partner may create their own application which interested students would complete concurrently with ACM’s application.
+Therefore, partners may create their own application which interested students would complete concurrently with ACM’s application.
 Or the partner can simply send ACM the names and email addresses of the students they have chosen.
 With 10 available full-tuition scholarship slots, partners may nominate up to 15 students to the program given potential attrition.
 If over 10 students commit to the program by paying their enrollment deposit, ACM will allow the overage.

 What are the scholarship criteria?

-ACM created flexibility with the Partner Pathways Scholarship Program so that partner institutions could manage it in a way that best suits their needs, student population, student demographic, institutional resources, and goals.
-For that reason, and to encourage equity, ACM has not put GPA thresholds nor any other academic requirements in place for the scholarship.
-The qualifications are typically tied to students meeting ACM’s admissions requirements plus the vetting process and partnership at the partner institution.
+ACM created flexibility with the Partner Pathway Scholarship Program so that partner institutions could manage it in a way that best suits their needs, student population, student demographic, institutional resources, and goals.
+For that reason, and to encourage equity, ACM has not placed GPA thresholds nor any other academic requirements in place for the scholarship.
+The qualifications are typically tied to students meeting ACM’s admissions requirements plus any vetting process at the partner institution.
 At the same time, and to better manage student interest and internal resources, partner institutions can consider its own criteria for its internal application, including those tied to academic success and/or financial need.
 They can restrict their pool to students who never studied abroad as undergraduates, or could focus on a select few of ACM’s graduate programs, working more closely with the partner institution’s relevant academic departments (eg: modern languages department => MA in French Studies, art department => MA in art history and MFA, etc).

 What is the application process and what are the associated deadlines?